enonic/old-xp-doc/doc/appendix/changes/index.rst

 **Lib-mail**

   Mail server can now be added as a system setting - this can be utilized from the new Javascript library.
-  Enables sending mail directly from Javascript controller - detailed documentation.
+  Enables sending mail directly from Javascript controllers.
 Read more about :ref:`lib-mail`

 **Lib-auth**

-  Enables logging in users and getting users and roles through Enonic XP's native identity system.
+  Enables logging-in users and getting users and roles through Enonic XP's native identity system.
 Read more about :ref:`lib-auth`

 **Post text bodies to JS Controllers**

-  Javascript controllers now support text-based body elements in post requests - this enables posting JSON strings in the body for instance - a popular way to pass complex objects to the server.
+  Javascript controllers now support text-based body elements in post requests.
+This enables posting JSON strings in the body - a popular way to pass complex objects to the server.
 Read more about :ref:`request`

 **Set cookies in JS controller response**